quantum-tinkerer/pymablock/paper/benchmark.md

 \tilde{H} = e^S H e^{-S}
 \end{equation}
 :::
-where $S$ is a polynomial in the perturbative parameter.
+where $S$ is a polynomial series in the perturbative parameter.
-As a consequence, every new order of $S$ is determined by a recursive relation whose terms contain nested commutators , making the number of matrix products grow exponentially with the order.
+As a consequence, every new order of $S$ is determined by a recursive relation whose terms contain nested commutators, making the number of matrix products grow exponentially with the order.
 Moreover, the transformed Hamiltonian is also given by a series of nested commutators